SAMazumder/SAMazumder.github.io/kilos.md

 title: "Kilos"
 ---

 I'm a weightlifter.
+I would weigh-in at the 102kg class.
 Here are some of my stats pre-covid:

-Snatch: 120kg
+Snatch: 120kg.

-Clean and Jerk: 160kg
+Clean and Jerk: 160kg.

-Front Squat: 185kg 3x1
+Front Squat: 185kg 3x1.

-Back Squat: 200kg 3x1
+Back Squat: 200kg 3x1.

 <img src="/assets/kilos.jpg" width="400" height="268">